rupKalita18/commentWidget/README.md

   f) sort-> the recent to be shown active sort method.

 8) local Storage uses can be removed or modified as per requirement in `commentWidget.jsx` component.
+9) Nested comment and threaded replies are handled by component level recursion in `comment.js`.

 # Getting Started with Create React App